 Assessment Objectives AO1: Demonstrate knowledge and understanding of elements of film.
 5 marks AO2: Apply knowledge and understanding of elements of film: to analyse films (1a).
 10 marks Indicative content Material listed below demonstrates how candidates might approach the question.
 It is a description of possible content only.
 It is not prescriptive, nor is it exclusive; examiners must be careful to reward original but well-focused answers.
-The question is asking candidates to analyse how the film that they have studied displays an auteur approach in its use of the micro elements of film.
-Responses must refer to one set film from the set movement analysing the use of one or more micro element in specific examples from the film, perhaps referring to key scenes they have analysed, with clear reference to how their use suggests an auteur approach or the distinctive style of the wider film movement.
-Responses may choose to concentrate on a detailed account of the use of one micro element or a more wide-ranging but less detailed account of the use of a number of micro elements.
-Responses might analyse: • examples of the use of cinematography (including lighting), editing, sound, mise-en-scène and/or performance in the chosen film • how these uses of the micro elements indicate an auteur approach • how these uses of the micro elements reflect the wider movement's ideas about style, aesthetics, or political or social-cultural objectives.
+The question is asking candidates to analyse how use of micro elements create narrative ambiguity.
+Responses must refer to one set film analysing specific examples of the use of micro elements in relation to narrative ambiguity.
+Responses do not need to cover all micro elements, but 'comprehensive' answers will exhibit exemplification in some detail from at least two micro elements.
+Responses might analyse: how mise-en-scène and/or editing can disrupt time and space to create narrative ambiguity how performance can refuse psychological insight to create narrative ambiguity how mise-en-scène, editing and performance can refuse or create ambiguous relationships of cause and effect how narrative ambiguity may indicate an auteur approach and indicate ideas about style, aesthetics, or political or social-cultural objectives.
 Additional guidance Refer to the marking grid for question 5.

-11410/01 Mark Scheme Sune 202 Level (Mark) AO1 Level (Mark) AO2 (strand 1a) 3 (4-5) A comprehensive demonstration of knowledge and understanding of micro-elements of film form.
+Level (Mark) AO1 Level (Mark) AO2 (strand 1a) 3 (4-5) A comprehensive demonstration of knowledge and understanding of micro-elements of film form.
 Comprehensive knowledge and understanding of how micro-elements of film form are used through an accurate and relevant response to the question set.
-Precise answer supported by one or more relevant examples.
-3 (7-10) A comprehensive analysis of how the film indicates an auteur approach in its use of the micro elements of film.
-Comprehensive application of knowledge and understanding of one or more micro elements of film to the question set.
-Comprehensive analysis of how the film indicates auteurism in its use of the micro elements of film.
+Precise answer supported by two or more relevant examples from the film.
+3 (7-10) A comprehensive analysis of how the film uses micro elements to create narrative ambiguity.
+Comprehensive application of knowledge and understanding of the micro elements of film to the question set.
+Comprehensive analysis of how the film uses micro elements to create narrative ambiguity.
 Well-developed and detailed line of reasoning which is coherent and logically structured.
 The information presented is entirely relevant and substantiated.
 2 (2-3) An adequate demonstration of knowledge and understanding of micro-elements of film form.
 Adequate knowledge and understanding of how micro-elements of film form are used through a coherent and mostly relevant response to the question set.
 Answer is supported by one or more mostly relevant examples.
-2 (3-6) An adequate analysis of how the film indicates an auteur approach in its use of the micro elements of film.
-Adequate application of knowledge and understanding of one or more micro elements of film to the question set.
-Adequate explanation of how the film indicates auteurism in its use of the micro elements of film.
-Line of reasoning is presented with some structure.
+2 (3-6) An adequate analysis of how the film uses micro elements to create narrative ambiguity.
+Adequate application knowledge and understanding of one or more micro elements of film to the question set.
+Adequate analysis of how the film uses micro elements to create narrative ambiguity Line of reasoning is presented with some structure.
 The information presented is in the most-part relevant and supported by some evidence.
 1 (1) A minimal demonstration of knowledge and understanding of micro-elements of film form.
 Minimal understanding of how micro-elements of film form are used through weak comments with minimal relevance to the question set and/or an incomplete response.
-1 (1-2) A minimal analysis of how the film indicates an auteur approach in its use of the micro elements of film.
-Minimal application of knowledge and understanding of one or more micro elements of film to the question set.
-Minimal analysis of how the film indicates auteurism in its use of the micro elements of film.
-Information presented is basic and may be ambiguous or unstructured.
+1 (1-2) A minimal analysis of how the film uses micro elements to create narrative ambiguity.
+Minimal application of knowledge and understanding of the micro elements of film to the question set.
+Minimal analysis of the film uses micro elements to create narrative ambiguity Information presented is basic and may be ambiguous or unstructured.
 The information is supported by limited evidence.
 0 No response or no response worthy of credit.
 0 No response or no response worthy of credit.